smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish (Spencer)/tmi 05 Pushbutton LED Fade.md

 > from [Getting Started With Arduino](Personal%20Folders/that_marouk_ish%20(Spencer)/banziGettingStartedArduino.md), example 5-2.

 Desired Goal:
+- when you press the button it turns the LED on and off (without holding)
-- when you push and hold the pushbutton the LED fades in repeatedly
+- when you push and hold the pushbutton the LED fades in and out repeatedly

 Concepts:
 - [Arduino - PWM](Arduino%20-%20PWM.md)